Discover the art of Dutch oven sourdough bread baking, yielding perfectly crispy crusts and soft, airy interiors.

 - Fold the edges into the middle, alternating sides as though lacing the dough together.
 Then starting from the top, fold the dough into thirds as you would a letter, but pull the bottom all the way around to flip the dough so the seam is facing downward.
 Stop there if making a batard, or tuck the long ends underneath to create a boule.

 - Dust the top of your boule or batard with rice flour, then use a bench scraper to pick up the dough, flip the dough, and place it upside down, or seam side up, into a banneton to prove.
-Don't have a banneton?
-Check out these BANNETON ALTERNATIVES.
+Don’t have a banneton?
+I have a list of banneton alternatives.

 Prove: